kaiostech/gonk-binder/server-client-sample/README.md

 # GuidelineClient

 ## Service part
-Please refer `connectivity/ConnectivityEventTest.cpp` for service sample code.
+Please refer `connectivity/ConnectivityServerTest.cpp` for service sample code.

-`ConnectivityEventTest` acts as a BnConnectivityEventListener and also expose it as a service to system with name `connectivityEventTest`
+`ConnectivityServerTest` acts as a BnConnectivity and also expose it as a service to system with name `connectivityServerTest`

 ## Client part
-Please refer `KaiAIDL.cpp` for client sample code.
+Please refer `KaiAIDL.cpp` Client mode for client sample code.

 This sample code accesses Kai system api `IConnectivity`